 One of the best ideas I have seen for surprising children with a trip for Christmas is to use your Elf on a Shelf.
 Those of you who are crafty can easily create a set of Mickey ears for your elf.
 If you are lacking in the creativity department, you can purchase the Mickey Mouse Mouseketeer Ear Hat Ornament or the Mickey Mouse Ears Hat Keychain from the Disney Store.
 All you have to do is remove the string/chain and pop it on your elf’s head.
 Set the elf out wherever you desire and the reveal is sure to be magical.

 TravelingMom Tip: If you are giving the trip as a Christmas gift, consider waiting until January 1 to travel.
-The crowds in Walt Disney World are at an all-time high Christmas Day through New Year’s Eve.
-This is the worst time (crowd-wise) to visit.
+The crowds in Walt Disney World and Disneyland are at an all-time high Christmas morning through New Year’s Eve.
+In my opinion, this is the worst time (crowd-wise) to visit.
+The Magic Kingdom is known to close due to reaching capacity that week.
+No one wants to deal with those kinds of crowds.
 Alternatively, visiting the first two weeks of December is an ideal time.

 Personalized Puzzle Reveal

 I was kicking myself for not thinking of this when I first read about it.
 This is such a simple thing to do.
 Find an image (or create one using Canva) that shows your Disney destination with the wording “Surprise!
 You’re going to Disney!” (or something similar).
 Once you have the perfect image, visit www.portraitpuzzles.com and turn it into a puzzle.
 You can select different sizes from 15 to 1000 pieces which are specified for different age groups.